 Scorpio energy is all about transformation and honoring the cycles of death and rebirth, but it also rules over the paranormal and our connection to other dimensions and portals.

 Going back to the symbolism of the three pillars (111), the darkness that falls between October 31st and November 1st, allows us and other beings to travel between dimensions.
 This is where the tradition of the jack-o-lanterns and dressing up in costumes arose- people did it to protect themselves from any wandering spirits who could bring them harm.

-Even though a portal is unlocked at this time of year, Halloween is really a celebration of Mother Nature and the ever evolving energies that live around us and through us.
+Even though a portal is unlocked at this time of year, what we now celebrate as Halloween, is really a celebration of Mother Nature and the ever evolving energies that live around us and through us.